bergesinstitute/graf-method/book-1-unit-6.md

     Es la una (for one).

-    Son las cinco/las siete/las once, etc. (for any other hour).
+    Son las cinco / las siete / las once, etc. (for any other hour).

 The easiest way to tell time is to say: